tugcu/LectureNotes-CMPE150/README.md

 # LectureNotes-CMPE150
-Lecture Notes in Python (developed by Murat Özyurt)
+These lecture notes for CmpE150 in Python have been made available by the kind permission of Dr. Murat Özyurt.